+sign of the latitude

+(1 = North, -1 = South)

+BB

+degrees of the latitude

+CC

+minutes of the latitude

+DD

+seconds of the latitude

+EEE

+milliseconds of the latitude

+sign of the longitude

+(1 = East, -1 = West)

+GGG

+degrees of the longitude

+HH

+minutes of the longitude

+seconds of the longitude

+Ш

+JJJ

+milliseconds of the longitude

+KK

+altitude in meters

+::= {gps 1}

+gpsUTCOffset OBJECT-TYPE

+SYNTAXINTEGER (0..127)

+MAX-ACCESSread-only

+STATUScurrent

+DESCRIPTION

+"This variable is reserved for future use."

+:= \{gps 2\}

+gpsHealth OBJECT-TYPE

+SYNTAXDisplayString (SIZE(1..80))

+MAX-ACCESSread-only

+STATUScurrent

+DESCRIPTION

+"This is the GPS' receiver health status defined as

+follows:

+The Hardware Clock can't

+0 = Receiver Down

+communicate with the receiver.

+'''
-A BB CC DD EEE F GGG HH II JJJ KK defined as follows: gpsUTCOffset OBJECT-TYPE SYNTAXINTEGER (0127) MAX-ACCESSread-only STATUScurrent DESCRIPTION "This variable is reserved for future use." ::= {gps 2} gpsHealth OBJECT-TYPE SYNTAXDisplayString (SIZE(180)) MAX-ACCESSread-only STATUScurrent DESCRIPTION "This is the GPS' receiver health status defined as follows: 0 = Receiver Down The Hardware Clock can't communicate with the receiver.
-1 = Unknown Mode An undefined mode of the GPS receiver.
-2 = Acquiring Signal The receiver is attempting to track a GPS signal.
-3 = Bad Geometry The geometry of the tracked satellites is unsatisfactory for a position solution.

-- 4 = Propagate Mode A position estimation mode used in highly dynamic environments. - 5 = 2d Solution The receiver is able to perform position fixes for latitude and longitude but does not have enough satellites for altitude. - 6 = 3d Solution The receiver is now able to perform position fixes for latitude, longitude and altitude. - 7 = Position Hold Position fixes are no longer attempted, and the user entered or surveyed position is used. - 8 = Time Valid The receiver has valid timing information from GPS satellites (including current leap second information).
+- 1 = Unknown Mode An undefined mode of the GPS receiver. - 2 = Acquiring Signal The receiver is attempting to track a GPS signal. - 3 = Bad Geometry The geometry of the tracked satellites is unsatisfactory for a position solution. - 4 = Propagate Mode A position estimation mode used in highly dynamic environments. - 5 = 2d Solution The receiver is able to perform position fixes for latitude and longitude but does not have enough satellites for altitude. - 6 = 3d Solution The receiver is now able to perform position fixes for latitude, longitude and altitude. - 7 = Position Hold Position fixes are no longer attempted, and the user entered or surveyed position is used. - 8 = Time Valid The receiver has valid timing information from GPS satellites (including current leap second information).
 This is the final state for all configured GPS modes.

-::= {gps 3}
+$:= \{gps 3\}$